 The house foundations are classified into two types

 - Deep Foundation

-Shallow Foundation is the type of house foundation whose depth is less than or equal to the width of the foundation.
-The shallow Foundation is economical and popularly used Foundation construction of lightweight structures.
+The shallow Foundation is an economical and popularly used Foundation construction of lightweight structures.

 The shallow foundation is the most common type of foundation which can be laid using open excavation.
 The shallow Foundation is used generally for a depth of 3.5 to 4m.